Skip Navigation

 You may apply for voter registration by completing a Florida Voter Registration Application and submitting it to the Supervisor of Elections office.
 You can also submit an online application at RegisterToVoteFlorida.gov or register to vote at the Tax Collector’s office while getting a driver license or identification card.
 Applications are also available at public assistance offices, centers for independent living, offices serving persons with disabilities, public libraries and armed forces recruitment offices.

-How do I find out if I am eligible to vote under the terms of Amendment 4?
+How do I find out if I am eligible to vote?

 Where to Submit a Request for an Advisory Opinion: